Updated on a regular basis. Last updated 19/11/20

 Freiburg University of Music have published Risk assessment of coronavirus infection in the field of music – latest update 17 July 2020 HERE

 A number of performing arts organizations have joined forces to commission a study on the effects of COVID-19 on the return to the rehearsal hall.
-Most up to date results can be found HERE
+HERE

 A UK study will explore whether singing and the playing of woodwind and brass instruments produces more respiratory particles than speaking HERE